ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

 1. **A Hub task**
 2. **Hub Access/es**
     * Multiple Sink tasks can connect a Hub using each access you define for it.
-    * For each access, you need to issue a certificate with a private key (that the Hub doesn't keep) for Sink tasks that need to connect the Hub using this access.
+    * Each access has an associate certificate, that is used by the Sink to authenticate with the Hub.
+This certificate is used to identify the specific access and the relevant filters for the connection.
 3. **Sink task/s**
 4. **Filtering**
     * You can enable or disable *replication filtering*, and specify the paths